steeleb/ROSS_RS_mini_tools/README.md

-# proposals_nonpublic
+# ROSS_mini_tools

-space for half-baked proposals, the non-public version.
+Useful tools created by the ROSSyndicate.

-## UCLP_prelim
+## landsat_sr_c2

 *Contact: B Steele*

-Scripts for the Nov 2022 UCLP proposal.
-Half-assed version of the SR scripts, but updated to C2 and adds LS9.
+Scripts for processing Landsat 5-9 reflectance and temp stacks using a Python GEE API.